fossabot/Autofactory/Space.md

 ## Optimization

-If the cube's corners are all the same, no interpolation is necessary.
+If the cube's corners are all the same, no interpolation is necessary, and the path of the particle is simply a straight line.